 “We’re overindulging,” he answered, “in TV, social media, work.
 It’s unhealthy.”

 In reply, he snored.
 He was out cold.
-I pulled a blanket over us, and soon I was unconscious, too.
+I pulled a blanket over us.
+Soon I was unconscious, too.
 We woke up some time after midnight, our necks stiff.

-The next night, we were actually done with dinner by 6:30pm.
-Gary asked if it officially qualified as the early bird special.
-We vowed that we’d stay up long enough to at least get some reading done.
+On the following night, we were actually done with dinner by 6:30pm.
+Gary asked whether it now officially qualified as the early bird special.
+So we vowed that we’d stay up long enough to at least get some reading done.
 Again we fell asleep.

 On our third night, we decided games would help us stay awake past seven.
-We played cards for an hour, but after I won three times in a row, Gary refused to play any more, retreated to the couch and was asleep minutes later.
+Therefore we played cards for an hour.
+After I won three times in a row, Gary refused to play.
+Subsequently, he retreated to the couch and was asleep minutes later.

-Night four, a Saturday, I ordered a pizza, got a fire crackling and created a makeshift picnic on the floor of the porch.
+Night four was a Saturday.
+I ordered a pizza, got a fire crackling and created a makeshift picnic on the floor of the porch.
 After we’d eaten and cleared the dishes, I patted the quilt and Gary scooted over next to me.
-I kissed him, and, let’s just say: he didn’t fall asleep.
+We kissed, and this time – let’s just say – he didn’t fall asleep.

-I wanted to say no. I really did.
-But I realized that — if I were being honest with myself — I really wanted to finish watching it, too.
-So, I nodded, turned on the TV, broke out our smart phones and settled in to finish Shameless.
+I wanted to say no. However, I realized that — if I were being honest — I wanted to finish watching it, too.
+So, I nodded and turned on the TV.
+We broke out our smart phones and settled in to finish Shameless.